- 1. Product marketing manager

 What they do

-As a financial advisor, you help clients understand their financial goals.
+Financial advisors help clients understand their financial goals.
 You create personalized plans to help them save for college, buy a home, or plan for retirement.
 You’ll recommend investments or other saving strategies that match their client’s case.
-If anything in their life or the market changes, you help adjust their plans and give advice about things like taxes or property investments.
+If anything in their life or the market changes, you’ll help adjust their plans and give advice about things like taxes or property investments.

 How to become one